 Where to learn to sail in the Caribbean?

 Our choices are mainly land-based holidays with sailing schools that take you out on the water in small craft for day sessions.
 However we couldn’t resist including one option to learn to sail in the Caribbean on a live-aboard.

 Situated in the Leeward Islands of the Caribbean, Antigua is a small island that occupies a big place in the world’s imagination.
 With its deep harbour, it’s a popular cruise ship stop off which means it can get a bit busy with tourists – but it’s easy to see why.
 The Miramar Sailing School is a RYA Training Centre offering shore-based theory courses from entry level to global skipper.
 There are also plenty of practical courses, Yachtmaster training and professional qualifications.
 All in the heart of the Caribbean on one of its most iconic islands.

 Enjoy world-class sailing in Grenada and Petite Martinique, giving you the opportunity to explore the exotic islands and deserted shorelines.
 Sailing allows you to experience them in a way you never could onshore.
 The Sailing School Grenada offers a range of courses for those looking to learn the basics, right up to full time cruisers or racers.
 Their training courses are tailored to each individual sailor and there’s even a two-hour trial course so you can see if sailing is for you.

-Working closely with the Barbados Sailing Association and the Barbados Yacht Club, LRN2 Sail Barbados is a year-round sailing school that offers comprehensive sailing lessons to groups and individuals of all ages.
+Working closely with the Barbados Sailing Association and the Barbados Cruising Club, LRN2 Sail Barbados is a year-round sailing school that offers comprehensive sailing lessons to groups and individuals of all ages.
 That could be beginner lessons, race training and even sailing camps for kids.
 Of course, all of this takes place around the stunning island of Barbados, one of the Caribbean’s most well-known destinations.
 Find out more about LRN2 Sail Barbados.

 British Virgin Islands